Skip to contents

 size_type <- 1 # calculate maximum number of clusters per arm m_max

-# increments in size_timing
+# on sample increments in size_timing

 alpha_sf <- sfLDOF # Efficacy bound spending function (O'Brien-Fleming here)